Adhila Nasarin v. Commissioner of Police, Ernakulam: Proceedings

 A report from the Deputy Superintendent of Police of Aluva indicated that the officer attempted to communicate with Fathima Noora over the phone, and her mother informed the officer that Fathima Noora had gone with them of her own free will.
-Although the court was unconvinced by the claim made by Fathima Noora's mother and was considering initiating a suo moto writ petition, an advocate advocated for the filing of a Writ Petition (Criminal) on the same day regarding the detention of Fathima Noora.
+Although the court was unconvinced by the claim made by Fathima Noora's mother and was considering initiating a suo motu writ petition, an advocate advocated for the filing of a Writ Petition (Criminal) on the same day regarding the detention of Fathima Noora.

 Subsequently, the court was informed that both Adhila Nassrin and Fathima Noora were present at the Binanipuram Police Station alongside their respective parents.
 As the Government stated that the parents were now amenable and that the couple could be produced within an hour, the court directed the appearance of both Adhila Nassrin and Fathima Noora in the court.
 The justices held private conversations with Fathima Noora in their chamber, during which Fathima Noora expressed her determination to continue the relationship.
 However, she categorically informed the justices that she had no complaints against her parents.
 Likewise, the justices also had private discussions with Adhila Nassrin, who also expressed her intention to continue the relationship.

 The Circle Inspector of Police, Sunil V.R., from the Binanipuram Police Station, Ernakulam Rural, informed the court that the parents were now reconciled to the desires of their children.
 He presented consent letters issued by the respective parents.